-The microEYE DISCOVERY microscope plugs into a HDTV or projector via an HDMI cable.
-DISCOVERY's camera operates at 1080p resolution at 25/30hz (frames per second (fps)).
+The microEYE DISCOVERY microscope plugs into a HDTV, monitor or projector via an HDMI cable.
+DISCOVERY's camera operates at 1080p resolution at 50/60 hz (frames per second (fps)).

 An HDMI cable is supplied.
 This connects to your HDTV or projector (we do not recommend using computer monitors) via one of its HDMI input connectors.
 A plug pak (power supply) is also supplied for connection to your mains power (with plug fitting suitable for your country).

 We have found that each customer's needs are different.
 DISCOVERY may be going into an existing exhibit or a new building.
 Layout and space constraints can affect the size and placement of the TV or monitor so we leave it up to you to decide what best suits your needs.